luaraggio/so_long/README.md

         <li><code>ft_printf</code> and any equivalent functions you coded.</li>
     </ul>
     <h2 id="bonus-features">Bonus Features</h2>
-    <p>While focusing on the mandatory requirements, consider adding extra features for additional points:</p>
+    <p> I didn't use extra features for additional points, but if I want, you can:</p>
     <ul>
         <li>Make the player lose when they touch an enemy patrol.</li>
         <li>Add sprite animation.</li>
         <li>Display the movement count directly on the screen instead of writing it in the shell.</li>
     </ul>
-    <p>Additional files or folders can be added based on bonuses as needed.
-The bonus part will only be assessed if the mandatory part is perfect.</p>
 </body>
 </html>